Skip to main content

 You can connect a new network to the router or an existing network if it is not already connected to any of the account's global routers.

-2. Open the router page → Networks tab.
+2. Open the router page → tab Networks.

 4. Enter a network name, this will only be used in the control panel.

-6. Select pool where the file storage will be created.
+6. Select pool The file storage will be created in this folder.

-7. Select project where the file storage will be created.
+7. Select project The file storage will be created in this folder.

 8. Enter the subnet name — this will only be used in the control panel.

 9. Enter the CIDR — IP address and subnet mask.
-The subnetwork must meet the conditions:
+The subnet must meet the conditions:

 • have a size of at least /29, as three addresses will be occupied by Servercore network equipment;